Dual Universe: Development

 Novaquark formed in 2014 with Ubisoft, Sony, Apple and Aldebaran Robotics former employees.
 Jean-Christophe Baillie, Novaquark's original CEO, claims to have originated the idea for Dual Universe in 2011.

 The game was revealed in May 2016 in its pre-alpha state, with the subsequent release of a brief teaser trailer following E3.
 The game entered a closed alpha stage in September 2017, with an updated development roadmap planned to be released in Summer of 2018.

 The community site for the game launched in July 2016, allowing players to form organizations.

 The funding of the game partly comes from a Kickstarter campaign, completed in October 2016, which secured €565,983 from over 8000 backers in addition to several early-stage investors.

-As of May 2018, the game has been in a feature freeze to focus on server and client stability, until later in the month when a new build is planned to be released that will introduce resource scanning and mining, trading, and a revamp of piloting mechanics.
+In May 2018, the game entered a feature freeze to focus on server and client stability, until later in the month when a new build is planned to be released that will introduce resource scanning and mining, trading, and a revamp of piloting mechanics.

-As of August 2020, the game has now entered Beta officially.
+In August 2020, the game entered Beta officially.

+Dual Universe officially released on September 27, 2022, marking the end of its early access phase.